jendave/starsmith-compendiums/README.md

 # Credits

-Oracles by Eric Bright and licensed for use under the Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International license (creativecommons.org/licenses/by-nc-sa/4.0/).
+Oracles by Eric Bright and licensed for use under the [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International license](creativecommons.org/licenses/by-nc-sa/4.0/).

+Module by David Hudson and licensed for use under the [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International license](creativecommons.org/licenses/by-nc-sa/4.0/).

 https://www.drivethrurpg.com/product/417619/Starsmith-Expanded-Oracles